awsdocs/aws-sdk-for-javascript-v3/doc_source/config-web-identity-examples.md

 ## Facebook Login Example<a name="config-web-identity-facebook-login-example"></a>

-The following code shows how to use Facebook Login as an identity provider:
+The following code shows how to use Facebook Login as an identity provider\.

 ```
 <button id="login">Login</button>